Skip to content

 React-Style Components#

 Jac's client-side code uses JSX syntax (the same HTML-in-code approach popularized by React) to build UI components.
-Components are functions declared inside cl { } blocks that return JsxElement values.
+Components are functions declared in client-side code -- a .cl.jac file or a cl { } block -- that return JsxElement values.
 Each prop is a named parameter -- the type-checker validates every JSX call site per attribute -- and components compose just like in React, with conditional rendering, list mapping, and event handling.

 The key difference from a standard React setup: there's no separate JavaScript project, no webpack configuration, and no build toolchain to manage.
 You write components in Jac syntax, the compiler generates optimized JavaScript, and the dev server bundles and serves it automatically.